alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 Note, however, that using `fs2` for use-cases like this isn't without peril.
 For example, the cancellation model of Cats-Effect (and that of fs2) is incompatible with the Reactive Streams API when managing resources.
 You can't turn a `Resource` into a `Publisher`.
 You can turn a `Resource` into an `fs2.Stream`, and if you then try to turn that `fs2.Stream` into a `Publisher`, you'll end up with a `Publisher` that doesn't manage the resource correctly.
 Simply put, an `fs2.Stream` is more powerful than a `Publisher` (from the Reactive Streams spec), and so the conversion from fs2 to Reactive Streams can be problematic.

-## Akka Streams Graphs
+## Akka Stream Graphs

-When running graphs with Akka Streams, if the processing of individual events is critical (like in our case), the question is what happens when the process is being shut down, as there will be some transactions that will be in-flight, with a process shutdown interrupting them.
+When running graphs with Akka Stream, if the processing of individual events is critical (like in our case), the question is what happens when the process is being shut down, as there will be some transactions that will be in-flight, with a process shutdown interrupting them.

 We want to wait (with a timeout) for the processing of in-flight transactions, before the process is terminated.
 To achieve that, there are 2 elements to it: